2dukes/PROJ_SSI_2122/hash-length-extension/hash-length-extension-lab.md

 # Introduction

-In this lab, an attack called *length extension attack* is explored.
+In this lab, an attack called *Length Extension Attack* is explored.
 It starts with the idea that a MAC is calculated by concatenating a key with a message and producing a one-way hash of the resulting string.
 Unfortunately, this method is subject to an attack because attackers may modify the message while still being able to generate a valid MAC based on the modified message and without knowing the secret key used for producing the MAC.

 # Tasks